Best GPS Trackers for Cars in 2024

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-Our extensive research found that the best GPS tracker for cars is Verizon Connect.
-It offers the best GPS tracking features, including automatic route optimization, and the best tools – including traffic and diagnostic alerts, to improve driver efficiency.
+According to our research, topping the best GPS trackers for cars list is Verizon Connect.
+It offers the best tracking features, including automatic route optimization, and the best features too – including traffic and diagnostic alerts – to improve driver efficiency.

-Finding the best GPS tracking system for you will still depend on your individual needs.
-So to help, we’ve pulled together a list of the top 5 GPS trackers for cars in the US, comparing cost, features, and overall tracking quality.
+Ultimately, it is one of the more expensive providers, though, and there are plenty of other top GPS tracking systems we recommend depending on your individual needs.
+So, to help, we’ve pulled together a list of the top 5 GPS trackers for cars in the US, comparing cost, features, and overall tracking quality.

 Top 5 GPS Car Trackers